-- 1. Identification of the target neighborhood/neighborhood boundaries and zip code(s). - 2.
-Identification of whether the target neighborhood receives funding from any federal investments that occur, serve, or overlap the target neighborhood such as other Department of Justice federal grant programs such as Project Safe Neighborhoods, Smart Policing Initiative, or Community Based Violence Prevention Program, Department of Education's Promise Neighborhood; Department of Housing and Urban Development's Choice Neighborhood; a recipient of Department of Health and Human Services' Community Health Center grant; or a recipient of Department of the Treasury's Community Development Financial Institution (CDFI) funds.
-If the applicant is a Promise Zone designee or Promise Zone partner organization, a certification form is required (please see Additional Attachments for further details).
+1. Identification of the target neighborhood/neighborhood boundaries and zip code(s).

-- 3. A list of partners that comprise the cross-sector partnership. - 4.
-A brief description of why the target neighborhood needs federal funds, including any crime data and/or community survey data about problems within the target location proposed for the grant. - 5.
+- 2. Identification of whether the target neighborhood receives funding from any federal investments that occur, serve, or overlap the target neighborhood such as other Department of Justice federal grant programs such as all the BJA Smart Suite Programs, Community Based Violence Prevention Program, Department of Education's Promise Neighborhood; Department of Housing and Urban Development's Choice Neighborhood; a recipient of Department of Health and Human Services' Community Health Center grant; or a recipient of Department of the Treasury's Community Development Financial Institution (CDFI) funds.
+If the applicant is a Promise Zone designee or Promise Zone partner organization, a certification form is required (please see Additional Attachments for further details). - 3.
+A list of partners that comprise the cross-sector partnership. - 4.
+A brief description of why the target neighborhood needs federal funds, and for Category 1 Implementation applicants, a brief description of crime data and/or community survey data analyzed and strategies proposed for implementation within the target location. - 5.
 Project goals. - 6.
-For Category 2 Implementation: A brief description of the proposed strategies to be implemented, including a short description of planning phase activities. - 7.
+For Category 2 Planning and Implementation: A brief description of the proposed strategies to be implemented, including a short description of planning phase activities. - 7.
 Total funding requested. - 8.
 Other resources identified that will support the BCJI efforts.
-19